tridevVerma/Issue-Tracker/README.md

   - Filter by title or description of issues
 + Create New Issue button (accepts title, author, description, and labels for issue)
 + Custom labels are also acceptable for New Issue
++ Small indicator to show no of issues on that project.
 + Fully responsive website

 ## Technologies ##